Capibara-/kickstart-first-steps/Petri Introduction.md

     * Make a decision, either 100% for A or B for A/B test or ON/OFF for FTs.
     * Remove the code related to the experiment.
     * Close the experiment (via guineapig) and delete the spec.
-* There are 2^N different possibilities for a user, A or B for each experiment.
+* There are 2^N different redering possibilities for a user, either A or B for each experiment.
-* Specs
+* Specs:
     * Definition of a test key and scope (who is the user run for).
     * Created by devs in client or server code.
-* Experiment
+* Experiment:
     * Conducted in code by devs.
 * A/B Test vs Feature Toggle:
     * Feature toggle - test a specific feature for a given population.